 Who May Apply: U.S. Citizens and Legal Permanent Residents of the United States, who reside in the U.S., and who are at least 21 years of age.
 Recipients must provide legal proof of eligibility and a verifiable social security number.

 Who May Not Apply: Students enrolled in a college degree program.
-Students who graduate before the 2014 application deadline are eligible to apply.
+Please note: students who will graduate before the 2014 application deadline are eligible to apply.
 Previous IPF recipients are not currently being considered for new awards.
-At this time, artists on temporary visas such as the O-1 visa are not eligible to apply.
+At this time, artists on temporary visas such as the F-1 or O-1 visa are not eligible to apply.

 Eligible Work: Still photography regardless of subject matter, genre, or process.
 Works submitted may be traditional photography projects or experimental works, but photographic techniques must be pivotal to the works submitted.
 The submission should consist of a mature, coherent body of work.